Loading...

 When you're checking a restaurant before visiting, look at both the most recent inspection score AND the pattern of recent scores.
 A single low score after years of high scores is different from a consistent pattern of low scores.

-The inspection data on this page comes directly from LFCHD's published inspection records.
-LFCHD publishes batches of inspection data periodically, and the data shown here reflects the most recent batch available.
-The current batch covers inspections conducted from July 2025 through December 2025.
+The inspection data on this page comes directly from LFCHD's published inspection reports.
+LFCHD publishes these reports periodically, and the data shown here reflects every report released so far, covering inspections conducted from July 2025 through July 2026.

-Since establishments are inspected twice a year, the next batch will typically reflect the following six-month period of inspections.
-LFCHD also posts the latest individual inspection scores at lfchd.org for current information between batch releases.
+Because each establishment is inspected at least twice a year, most appear more than once, and you can follow an establishment's scores over time.
+LFCHD also posts the latest individual inspection scores at lfchd.org for current information between report releases.

 If you want the absolute latest inspection score for a specific establishment, the green or red placard posted at the establishment's entrance will always show the current score.
 The data on this page is useful for searching across all Fayette County establishments and looking at historical patterns.